HL7/smart-app-launch/input/pages/brands.md

 ### Introduction

-This specification provides a standardized method for Electronic Health Record (EHR) systems to publish Fast Healthcare Interoperability Resources (FHIR) endpoints and associated branding information to create a seamless user experience connecting patients to their health records through various applications.
-The specification focuses on the concept of "Patient-access Brands," where apps display recognizable cards or tiles representing different healthcare providers, payers, or organizations offering patient access through their FHIR endpoints.

-The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources.
-It outlines the process for API providers to publish Brands associated with their FHIR Endpoints and for apps to collect and present these Brands to users.
+The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that make it easier for patient-facing apps to connect to health data providers.
+It outlines the process for API providers to publish Brands associated with their FHIR Endpoints, and for apps to collect and present these Brands to users.
 Each Brand includes essential information such as the organization's name, logo, and patient access details, which apps can display in their user interface.

 *EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.*

 ### Brands and Endpoints

-#### Definition Of Brands And Endpoints In The Context Of The Specification

-This specification is designed to support a model UX where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
+This specification supports a model UX where apps display a collection of cards or tiles, each representing a "Patient-access Brand" that patients can recognize and connect to.
 App developers are not expected to follow this model UX precisely; the model exists to keep the design grounded and establish a shared vocabulary.

+In this model, a healthcare **provider, payer, or other organization** exposing a FHIR patient access API can **decide which brands to publish** in association with their FHIR endpoints.
+Each Brand includes data describing the organization (e.g., organization name and logo that a patient would recognize) together with details about their patient access portals (e.g., name, logo, and description in terms that patients would recognize) as well as the API endpoints associated with these portals.

+In this model, an **app** can:

+* **Display** the Brands it has collected (e.g., as cards or tiles in a UX)
+* Allow users to **filter or search** Brands based on names, locations, or categories
+* Allow users to **select** Brands (and more specifically portals) where they have data available
+* Guide useres to **connect** to FHIR endpoints for the selected portals

-Design goals:
+### Design goals
 - Providers can publish Brand details (name, logo, etc.) that patients will recognize
+- Brands can be associated with one or more patient access portals
-- Brand details can be published alongside endpoint details
+- Portals can be associated with one or more FHIR endpoints
-- Brand and Endpoint details can be published in aggregate (e.g., by EHR vendor, by region, or globally)
 - Apps display Brands to create a “connect to my health records” UX
+- All details can be published in aggregate (e.g., by EHR vendor, by region, or globally)

 ##### Patient-Access Brand Bundle Examples